ABOUT MRF

 COMPANY PROFILE

-The Migration Research Foundation (MRF) is an incorporated not-for-profit organization with full charitable status in both Canada and the United States, with headquarters in Calgary, Alberta, Canada, and in Rochester, New York, USA.
-Mailing addresses for both locations can be found under Contact Information
+The Migration Research Foundation (MRF) is an incorporated not-for-profit organization with full charitable status in Canada.
+The headquarters are in Ste-Anne-de-Bellevue, Quebec, near our flagship project, McGill Bird Observatory.
+Mailing addresses can be found under Contact Information

-Understanding the year-round distribution, habitat needs and migratory patterns of species is critical for planning wildlife conservation, yet the existing knowledge regarding the movements of many animals is limited.
-MRF primarily studies migration though traditional methods such as banding/tagging of individuals, and more technologically advanced techniques like satellite and radio telemetry.
+Understanding the year-round distribution, habitat needs and migratory patterns of species is critical for planning wildlife conservation, yet for many species such knowledge is incomplete.
+MRF primarily studies migration though traditional methods such as banding/tagging of individuals, but also uses more technologically advanced techniques like satellite and radio telemetry and stable isotope analysis, as well as observational studies.
 As new technology becomes available and current telemetry options are improved, MRF will incorporate such advances into its project scope and design.

 MRF is committed to: